 In addition to the on-the-ground hazard assessment, the CWPP also includes a Composite Fire Risk/Hazard Assessment which uses fire behavior modeling to determine potential fire behavior and is based on fuel characteristics, topography, weather, and fire history.
-The Composite Risk/Hazard Assessment for the planning area is shown in Figure 2-6.2.
+The Composite Risk/Hazard Assessment for the planning area is shown in Figure 2.2-2.
+The western portion of the planning area is the highest rated part.
 For more information on the methodology for this assessment please refer to Section 4.6.1 in Chapter 4 of the CWPP.